apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/02-custom-widgets.md

 mkdir -p lib/modules/page-link-widgets/views
 ```

+{% hint style='info' %}
-> While it's good to get some experience making all the folders and files yourself, the `apostrophe-cli` pacakage that you installed earlier can easily create basic module structures for you from templates.
+While it's good to get some experience making all the folders and files yourself, the `apostrophe-cli` pacakage that you installed earlier can easily create basic module structures for you from templates.
 You can learn more in the [`apostrophe-cli` README](https://github.com/apostrophecms/apostrophe-cli/blob/master/README.md).
+{% endhint %}

-Now we add this new widget to the `modules` object in our app.js:
+\1.
+Now you this new widget to the `modules` object in our app.js:

 {% code-tabs %}
 {% code-tabs-item title="app.js" %}